 Or can it?
 The Elemental Joy isn’t perfect, but I’m wary of being too heavy on my critique because it is a low-cost cloth diaper and I’ve only owned it a couple of days.
+It’s also hard for me to like pockets, because I just don’t like pocket cloth diapers as a general cloth diaper user.
 At under $9 in the United States and a mere $13.50 Canadian, there will be a few “it could be better” moments.
 Here they are:

 - Snaps: The snaps just aren’t the same as my other diapers.
 I don’t have any cheap overseas diapers to compare them to, but compared to the 5.0 and the Flip, and almost everything else I own there’s just something about those snaps that’s 10 cents cheaper.
 Even my husband agreed with me as we snapped and unsnapped for a few minutes last night.

 - Laminated Polyester: The exterior waterproof barrier on this diaper is not the same grade as other diapers in higher brackets.
 It just isn’t.
 It feels thin, but that doesn’t mean it’s not durable.
 Mother-ease cloth diapers are thin but durable.
 Only time will tell.